Skip to content ↓

 Autumn

-In the autumn term, our topic is 'Marvellous Me'.
-We will be exploring our knowledge of body parts, identifying our features and those of others.
-We will also compare our similarities and differences.
-We hope to enjoy a visit from a baby, giving us the opportunity to ask our own questions and compare this to when we were little.
+We have explored and built on our knowledge of body parts, identifying our features and those of others.
+We have also compared our similarities and differences.
+We really enjoyed a visit from a mum and baby, which gave us the opportunity to ask our own questions and compare this to when we were little.

 Important Information